 Kunming Yunnan, China Travel Guide

 Kunming Changshui International Airport (KMG) acts as the main international gateway to Yunnan Province.
-It stands among China's busiest airports and houses modern facilities.
-The airport code KMG guides your flight search.
+It stands among China's busiest airports and houses up-to-date facilities.
+The airport code KMG guides your searching for flights.

 Direct flights to Kunming from outside Asia hold limits.
 Most international travelers will connect through major hubs.

-Flight prices climb during Chinese national holidays and peak tourist seasons.
+Flight prices climb during Chinese national holidays plus busy tourist seasons.

 Flexibility with your travel dates sometimes unveils better fares.
 Check Skyscanner for options.